Hrishikesh-r/PHYSICAL-DESIGN-USING-OPENLANE---VSD/Day1.md

 # PHYSICAL-DESIGN-USING-OPENLANE---VSD

-## DAY 1 - Introduction, PD flow, RISC-V Architecture & Getting familiar with Openlane
+## Day 1 - Introduction, PD flow, RISC-V Architecture & Getting familiar with Openlane

 ### Introduction :
 VLSI (Very Large Scale Integration) refers to the process of creating integrated circuits (ICs) by combining millions or billions of transistors onto a single chip.
 VLSI enables the development of compact, efficient, and high-performance electronic systems.
 The chip design process typically involves several key stages: